 Electrical Engineering

 Electrical engineering powers modern technological advancement.
 Engineers design and develop electrical systems in a variety of industries.
-The Electrical Engineering now stands as one of the high paying engineering jobs, and job opportunities keep expanding.
+Electrical Engineering now stands as one of the high paying engineering jobs, and job opportunities keep expanding.

 Salary Ranges